-This solicitation is open to faculty members of all 4-year accredited NC colleges and universities that are within the first five years of their initial academic career.
-Awardees must be qualified to serve as a principal investigator at their respective institution and be U.S. citizens.
+This solicitation is open to faculty members from any 2- or 4-year accredited college or in the State of North Carolina.
+Awardees must be qualified to serve as a principal investigator (PI) at their respective institution and be U.S. citizens.
 Permanent residents, foreign nationals and resident aliens may apply for funding but with budget restrictions (see Section 4.F.
 Budget and Budget Narrative).
-Any student(s) supported with award funds must also be a U.S. citizen(s).